 Yes, appreciate my diagnosis of PAH — as shocking as that seemed.
 I am seeing things in a very different way now.
 I now truly see just how fortunate I am.
 Loving family, supportive partner, the most caring friends.
 Slowing down out of need means seeing the world without rushing.
 In that sense, I feel my diagnosis was a blessing from the Universe.
 Now I can say I appreciate each day and every experience so much more.
 For that, I’m grateful for pulmonary arterial hypertension.

-This article was written by myPHteam member Kevin Kohari as part of the Member Spotlight Series.
+This article was written by myPHteam member Kevin Kohari as part of the My Perspective series.

-Do you want to be a part of the myPHteam Member Spotlight Series?
+Do you want to be a part of the myPHteam My Perspective series?